RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 - Accelerate the Dark Channel Prior based haze removal algorithm using FPGA for real-time performance.
 - Modular Verilog Implementation of each processing stage: Atmospheric Light Estimation, Transmission Estimation, Scene Recovery and Saturation Correction.
 - Optimize for low-latency and energy efficiency using pipelining, parallelism and Clock Gating techniques
-- Enable deployment on embedded platforms (Zynq SoC) with AXI-stream interface.
+- Enable deployment on embedded platforms (Zynq SoC) with AXI4-stream interface.
 ---

 ## Algorithm Overview